danielespo/danielespo/README.md

 ## Hi there 👋 I'm Daniel Espinosa Gonzalez
-- 🔭 I’m currently working on hardware accelerators for SAT at UC Santa Barbara
+- 🔭 I’m currently working on hardware accelerators for boolean satisfiability at UCSB
-- 💬 Ask me about reasoning and logic for combinatorial problem solving
+- 💬 Ask me about reasoning and logic, hard combinatorial problems
-- 🌱 I’m currently learning Cadence and CMOS concepts
+- 🌱 I’m currently learning VLSI and parallel processing
-- 🤔 I’m looking for help with quantum error correction
+- 🤔 I’m looking for help with information theory and compression
-- 📫 How to reach me: LinkedIn or Twitter
+- 📫 How to reach me: LinkedIn or Email
-- ⚡ Fun fact: I am an archery gold medallist
+- ⚡ Fun fact: I am an archery gold medallist and love jiu-jitsu

 <!--
 **danielespo/danielespo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.